-Firstly, this month I’d like to say a big thank you to everyone who reads and shares my blog.
-For the last two months I’ve found myself in the UK top 5% of “viewed blogs” so a great achievement, especially as I’m continuing to raise awareness of autoimmune diseases.
+Firstly, this month, I’d like to say a big thank you to everyone who reads and shares my blog.
+For the last two months, I’ve found myself in the UK’s top 5% of “viewed blogs”, so a great achievement, especially as I’m continuing to raise awareness of autoimmune diseases.

 Since last month’s blog, I feel like some normality is returning.
-I’ve received my 2nd jab complete with the complementary headache and aching arm.
+I’ve received my 2nd jab, complete with the complementary headache and aching arm.
 I’ve been to the dentist, spent time with our grandchildren, watched Jamie play 2 games of cricket, spent time with friends, had my hair cut, been to the pub, had a rheumatology appointment, and watched all episodes of Line of Duty with the other 12 million Brits.
-I won’t ruin it in case you haven’t watched it, but I was a tad disappointed with the big reveal of “H”, and, whilst I’m having a moan, what is going on with this arctic weather?
-I love the British people though, we’re all outside in the freezing cold or pouring rain, drinking cold beer, and eating cold food and thoroughly enjoying ourselves.
+I won’t ruin it if you haven’t watched it, but I was a tad disappointed with the big reveal of “H”, and, whilst I’m moaning, what is going on with this arctic weather?
+I love the British people, though; we’re all outside in the freezing cold or pouring rain, drinking beer, eating cold food and thoroughly enjoying ourselves.
 In fact, on the morning the pubs opened their gardens, it was snowing!
-Anyway, we might have to get used to it as it seems pretty clear to me its going to be bloody difficult to go to the Med 😊.
+Anyway, we might have to get used to it as it seems pretty clear to me it will be bloody difficult to go to the Med 😊.

-This month, I’ve decided to rabbit on about a subject that has helped me enormously in my career and my personal life, emotional intelligence.
-Personally, I often think that having a high EQ is just as important as a high IQ which, in my case, is just as well.
+This month, I’ve decided to go on about a subject that has helped me enormously in my career and personal life: emotional intelligence.
+Personally, I often think that having a high EQ is just as important as a high IQ, which, in my case, is just as well.

 As my career involved selling technology solutions into the Financial services sector, the type of organisations I worked for often used psychometric analysis as a way of finding their required profile.
-I’ve done many different tests over the years and whilst they’ve shown up some of my more weird and wonderful traits, I’ve generally produced results showing that I’m the lucky owner of a high EQ.
+I’ve done many tests over the years, and whilst they’ve shown up some of my weirdest and most wonderful traits, I’ve generally produced results showing that I’m the lucky owner of a high EQ.

 According to Daniel Goleman, an American psychologist who helped to popularise emotional intelligence, there are five key elements to it.
 Jamie and I also use these five key elements as a way of identifying really good sales and sales management candidates in our executive search business.
-I’ve also written a number of white papers on this subject too which I’m happy to share.
+I’ve also written several white papers on this subject, which I’m happy to share.
 The five elements are:-

 - Self-awareness.